Tagline: Party till you drop…dead

 Marco, Patrick and Gil quickly rug up and head out after her while Gretchen lags behind.
 As she pulls on her boots by the fireplace, wondering if Hannah killed Cindy and left to avoid being found out, she notices Jackson watching her, an intense look on his face [As usual].

-He starts moving towards her without saying anything [Why is such a strange dude?!], so Gretchen inches closer to the wood bin, planning to bash him in the head with a log if she needs to [Good thinking!].
+He starts moving towards her without saying anything [Why is he such a strange dude?!], so Gretchen inches closer to the wood bin, planning to bash him in the head with a log if she needs to [Good thinking!].
 He starts to say ‘”I guess you suspect…”‘ but Gretchen’s afraid of what she might hear [We’re still like 25 pages away from the end of the book, so I think he was probably going to confess his feelings for her!
 Shadyside boys have a weird way of flirting, you know], so barges straight past him, hoping he can’t sense her fear and dashes outside to follow the others [What happened to the head-bashing plan?].
 Jackson takes off after her though, and as he closes in, Gretchen makes her way up a steep, rocky hill at the end of the woods before slipping on the wet grass at the top and ‘bouncing down the mud-slicked hillside like a rubber ball’ [Hahahaha].

 She climbs to her feet at the bottom of the hill just in time to see Jackson running down towards her, hands above his head and his mouth open in ‘a scream of attack’ [Sounds like he also lost his footing to me, though].
 He barrels into her and land in the mud, where Gretchen finds herself pinned down, certain she’s about to be murdered.